misabitencourt/javascript-made-simple/docs/ARTICLE.md

 With all of that APIs you have seen before, you are able to create and entire application with Javascript without no extra transformer, library or framework.
 You may consider it optional for smaller projects but some code audition tools are recommended.
 The standart tools for syntax and style checking are: [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/docs/latest/use/getting-started).

-End to end tests (also known as e2e or integration test) are almost excetial for frontend apps.
+End to end tests (also known as e2e or integration test) are almost essential for frontend apps.
 To perform it, [Playwright](https://playwright.dev/) is a good fit for.
 The original raw javascript code whould not changed or transformed to create it.
-This lib works just as a bot navigatinig, clicking, typing and checking the app in a browser of your prefference.
+This lib works just as a bot navigatinig, clicking, typing and checking the app in a browser of your preference.

 ## A good option

-As you have seen, it is absolutely possible to create a Javascript application without a bunch of complex polifylls, JSX, transpilers, libs and etc. The first detail you plan about you project do not needs to be a framework choose, why not to give a change to the language default resources?
+As you have seen, it is absolutely possible to create a Javascript application without a bunch of complex polyfills, JSX, transpilers, libs and etc. The first detail you plan about you project do not needs to be a framework choose, why not give a change to the language default resources?

-If it is about a huge and complex project with dozens of coders from different ecosystems working on it, the dependency avoiding could be on your way.
+If it is about a huge and complex project with dozens of coders from different ecosystems working on it, the avoiding dependencies could be on your way.
 But if you have some mid-sized project or an ordinary one, you may claim yourself for simplicity.